-During the COVID-19 pandemic, HearingLife have been offering drive-up services, telehealth, and other options depending on a customer’s needs.
+During the COVID-19 pandemic, HearingLife has been offering drive-up services, telehealth, and other options depending on a customer’s needs.

 Some alternative brands to HearingLife include:

-- Eargo: This company provides a range of hearing aids that are discreet and rechargeable.
+- Eargo: Provides a range of hearing aids that are discreet and rechargeable.
 Learn more here.

-- MDHearingAid: The company only offer hearing aids, and customers do not need a prescription to place an order.
+- MDHearingAid: The company only offers hearing aids, and customers do not need a prescription to place an order.
 Learn more here.

 - Costco: In a Consumer Reports survey, consumers gave Costco high ratings for convenience and service.

-- hear.com: This is an online hearing aid service that connects people to local retailers and other hearing options.
+- hear.com: An online hearing aid service that connects people to local retailers offering various hearing options.

-People can ask a doctor for a referral to an audiologist.
+People can also ask a doctor for audiologist referrals.
 Traditional audiology or medical practice may offer a more personalized approach.

 Many diseases can lead to hearing loss, including genetic conditions that cause hearing loss in babies and young children.

-Age-related hearing loss, however, is the most common type of the condition.
-It usually happens because of chronic exposure to loud noises that damage the inner ear.
+However, age-related hearing loss is the most common type of this condition.
+It usually occurs because of chronic exposure to loud noises that damage the inner ear.

-An audiologist or otolaryngologist can also make recommendations to protect the ears and prevent further loss of hearing.
+An audiologist or otolaryngologist can also make recommendations to protect the ears and prevent further hearing loss.

 Some strategies that can protect the ears include: